 Share key details about the event

-Your performer will need to know how many people will be there and what ages.
-Be sure to share the names of the children—Santa will do his best to remember them.
+Your performer will need to know how many people will be there and their ages.
+Be sure to share the names of the children — Santa will do his best to remember them.
 You can also introduce them simply, such as, “Santa, this is Suzy, who is seven years old, and Michael just turned nine.”

 Santa is happy to accommodate special needs for those he visits.
 He should also know about any language barriers or cultural considerations ahead of time.